Boniich/Boniich/README.md

 My name is Ezequiel, but my friends tell-me Bonich.
 I'm from Argentina.

-⚡️ Front End Developer Jr.
+⚡️ Game Developer (Unity) and Front End Developer
-💪 I'm currently focusing on Web development.
+💪 I'm currently focusing on Game Development with unity.
 📖 I'am on a continue process of creating personal projects, this allows me keep learning and getting better my skills.
-🎯 Goals for 2022: Get into open scource projects, make group projects, and start to work as developer
 💻 You can see all my projects in https://boniich.github.io/Portfolio/

 <h3 align="left">🔗 Connect with me:</h3>